 During 2013-2015 we met regularly as a leadership group to develop and design our proposals for reform and to oversee progress.

-In collaboration with Indigenous leaders and organisations in our regions, and with continuing support from major Australian corporates through Jawun, and support from the Commonwealth, state and Northern Territory governments, we advanced our ideas about the Empowered Communities model.
+In collaboration with Indigenous leaders and organisations in our regions, and with continuing support from major Australian corporates through Jawun, and support from the Commonwealth, State and Territory government, we advanced our ideas about the Empowered Communities model.
 The recommendations in our report set out our plan for a long-term Indigenous Empowerment policy framework built on a partnership between Indigenous people, governments and corporate partners.
 The framework seeks to ensure that Indigenous people in Empowered Communities regions can benefit from their right to economic, social and cultural development and that, in pursuit of that goal, resources and opportunities are most productively used.

-The design phase included a steering committee made up of senior Indigenous leaders, corporate members, and government representatives from the Commonwealth, New South Wales, Queensland, Western Australia and the Northern Territory.
+The design phase included a committee made up of senior Indigenous leaders, corporate members, and government representatives from the Commonwealth, New South Wales, Queensland, Western Australia and the Northern Territory.
 This steering committee provided valuable strategic advice and guidance, generated ideas and much interest in this project.

 Engagement and consultation in our regions

 Engagement work commenced early in the design phase.
 We wanted to ensure that our practical knowledge and experience, and that of other Indigenous people in our regions, informed the design of our model.
 It had to be workable and able to meet each region’s needs and priorities.
-We continue to lead engagement and consultation processes within our regions to build support for Empowered Communities, with potential opt-in organisations, other organisations, cultural leaders and individuals.
+We led engagement and consultation processes within our regions to build support for Empowered Communities, with potential opt-in organisations, other organisations, cultural leaders and individuals.

 After finishing our design report in March 2015 and submitting it to government, we continued to engage within our regions and communities, working with those who wanted to opt in to the Indigenous Empowerment agenda.
-We want to ensure the widest possible understanding of and support for the Empowered Communities reform model within our regions.
+We wanted to ensure the widest possible understanding of, and support for, the Empowered Communities reform model within our regions.